Hiking & Walking

 ------------

 Walking is probably Mr. Burrow's favorite form of recreation and exercise.
-He walks around town (to the grocery store, the post office, the ATM, K-Mart, etc.) rather than driving whenever possible.
+He walks around town (to the grocery store, the post office, the ATM, church, etc.) rather than driving whenever possible.
 Living in an old Midwestern town gives two big advantages for walking.
 First, there's safety; he can generally walk anywhere he wants to without worrying about his personal welfare.
 Second, unlike newer suburbs, Algona has sidewalks everywhere--even on the highway strip.
 He wishes sidewalks were mandatory everywhere in America.

 While people rarely think of it, the Midwest has some of the finest hiking areas in the country.
 Here are some wonderful hikes within a day's drive from Algona, Iowa: